NYCPlanning/labs-factfinder-api/README.md

       - `type` - geoid type of the selection, one of 'blocks', 'tracts', 'ntas', 'pumas'
       - `features` - a geojson FeatureCollection containing a Feature for each selected geometry

-  - `/profile`
+  - `/survey`
-    - `GET /profile/:geotype/:geoid?compareTo={:compareTo}`
+    - `GET /survey/:survey/:geotype/:geoid?compareTo={:compareTo}`
-    Retrieves profile data for the given geoid, geotype, and compareTo combination.
+    Retrieves survey data for the given geoid, geotype, and compareTo combination.
       - **Request:**
+        - `:survey` - (Required) Either `acs` or `decennial`.
         - `:geotype` - (Required) See [geotype section](#geotype) for possible values
         - `:geoid`  - (Required) See [geoids](#geoid)
         - `?compareTo` - (Essential) The geoid of the geography to compare against.
         Although this is a queryParam, this is actually crucial for this endpoint.
 Not an ideal architecture, probably.
 If not passed, it will default to NYC.
 But better to pass in an intended geoid.
-        The endpoint will retrieve profile data for the comparison geography specified by this parameter.
+        The endpoint will retrieve survey data for the comparison geography specified by this parameter.
-      - **Response:** An array of objects each representing the data for a different profile variable, for the user's selected geometry.
+      - **Response:** An array of objects each representing the data for a different survey variable, for the user's selected geometry.
 Each object contains the variable data for current year, previous year and change over time.
 For each year, it further slices data by selection (geoid), the comparison, and the difference between selection and comparison.
 "Slicing" is done prefixes.
 Example:

       ```
         [